BESaw/sqliteflow.github.io/index.md

 **Attach Database**
 - Attach opened databases without any code.
 This is a very handy feature that could save lots of your time from writing ATTACH DATABASE commands.

 *Attach Opened Databases*
 ![UI - Attach Database](macOS/AttachDatabase.png)

 **Multiple windows**
 - Supports multiple windows when you work with SQLiteFlow.

+**REGEXP operator**
+- Supports REGEXP operator for local databases when REGEXP operator is enabled in Preferences.

 ## Release Notes
 [Release Notes](ReleaseNotes)